 Difference between Directors’ and Management’s responsibilities and auditor’s responsibilities

-Directors have to evaluate the ability of BHP Billiton to continue as a regular concern.
+Directors have to evaluate the ability of BHP Billiton to continue as a common concern.
 For this proper disclosure on matters related to going concerned and use of accounting of going concerned unless they have any intention of ceasing the operations or liquidate the BHP Billiton and have no alternative realistic but to do so.

-Auditors are responsible for obtaining reasonable assurance on fairness and truthfulness of financial statements and to ensure that financial statements are not materially misstated whether due to fraud, error or irregularities.
+Auditors are responsible for obtaining reasonable assurance on fairness and truthfulness of financial statements and to ensure that financial statements are not materially misstated, whether due to fraud, error or irregularities.
 Auditors are also required to issue auditor reports containing the opinion on the operations of BHP Billiton, internal control, risk management and other aspects required under the act.

 Material subsequent events

 In the year 2015, Company faced the Samarco dam failure, which is in Minas Gerais, Brazil.
 There was the release of mine tailings, flooding which resulted in charges for the Company such as legal, advisory charges and loss of million amounted to $134 million (BHP, 2017).
 Dam failure impacted the communities of Gesteria, Bento Rodrigues, and Paracatu and other downstream communities.
 BHP Billiton has jointly owned Samarco has an equity investment of 50%.

 The company identified contingent liabilities and provisions as a consequence of the failure of Dam.
 The company enters into a framework agreement and a preliminary agreement with Brazil’s federal government and federal prosecutors.
 This was executed with the purpose of developing and executive socio-economic programs in remediating the damage and outlining the negotiation for $20 billion.